natfallow/pwnBot-ROS/README.md

 # pwnBot-ROS
-The ROS code and launch files needed to run pwnBot for ECEN430 in 2017, included in the hardware directory are the two custom PCBS used for power management and the Arduino interface.
+The ROS code and launch files needed to run pwnBot for ECEN430 in 2018, included in the hardware directory are the two custom PCBS used for power management and the Arduino interface.

 pwnBot uses HECTOR SLAM and the navigation stack to navigate and create a map of an unknown environment.
 The joystick can be used to override the navigation stack to prevent crashes or move the robot manually.

+## Remote Control (to be updated with _actual_ map/nav setup)

+1. `roscore`.
+If setup correctly, should throw error complaining about not being local `ROS_MASTER_URI`.
+This is a feature, not a bug.
+2. `Rviz`. ignore for now.
+3. ssh into NUC (do this for each new command from here) and `roscore`.
+4. `roslaunch pwn_bot_hardware standard_config.launch`
+5. `rosrun teleop_twist_keyboard teleop_twist_keyboard.py`.
+Congrats, you can now have fun driving it around.
+6. `roslaunch hec_test hector_mapping.launch`
+7. Rviz should now be able to subscribe to map and give lovely picture.

-## Usage
+## Usage (legacy)
 1. Install dependences
 2. Setup ROS IPs
 3. SHH into the NUC with username techies